sbidoul/runboat/README.md

 - `kubectl`
-- A `KUBECONFIG` or an in-cluster service account that provides access to the namespace where the builds are deployed, with permissions to create and delete Service, Job, Deployment, Ingress, Secret and ConfigMap resources as well as read and watch Deployments and Jobs.
+- A `KUBECONFIG` or an in-cluster service account that provides access to the namespace where the builds are deployed, with permissions to create and delete Service, Job, Deployment, PersistentVolumeClaim, Ingress, Secret and ConfigMap resources as well as read and watch Deployments and Jobs.
 - Some sort of reverse proxy to expose the REST API.

 The controller can be run outside the kubernetes cluster or deployed inside it, or even